patelkharsh2/embed_final/README.md

 ## Challenges
 * `get_temperature_pressure` not displaying on OLED
     * String was too long, had to break the line and print on the next one
+* Getting the subscriber to work with the grader
+    * Had to change the IP and topic
-* If we had more time, we would implement the morse code functionality
+* If we had more time, we would implement the morse code functionality and some custom tasking

 TODO:
 * Add the updated docker build command to the build.py
+* Adding the ability for morse code translation